DebashishKumarBora/Dental-Web/README.md

 Single HTML file.
 Inline CSS and JavaScript, no frameworks, no build, no backend.
 Images are free-license stock loaded from their CDNs (the only external dependency).
 Fonts: DM Serif Display + Manrope.
 Mobile-first, verified zero horizontal overflow from 360px to 1440px, no JavaScript errors.

-## Deploy

-A `.nojekyll` file is already included, so GitHub Pages will serve it cleanly.

-1. Public repo (e.g. `brightwell-dental`), upload everything including the hidden `.nojekyll`.
-2. Settings > Pages > Deploy from a branch > `main` > `/root`.
-3. Open the live URL in an Incognito window.
-The photos load automatically.

 ---